What Is Radiation Therapy?

 With internal radiation therapy, doctors inject or implant a radioactive substance into the area with the tumor or cancer cells.
 In some cases, the patient swallows the material.

 Besides killing cancer cells and shrinking tumors, radiation therapy also can harm normal cells.
 Normal cells are more likely to recover from its effects.
-The health care team will carefully check a teen's radiation doses to protect healthy tissue.
+The health care team will carefully check a child's radiation doses to protect healthy tissue.

 What Happens During External Radiation Therapy?

-For external radiation therapy, teens usually go to the hospital or treatment center 4 to 5 days a week for several weeks.
+For external radiation therapy, kids usually go to the hospital or treatment center 4 to 5 days a week for several weeks.
 They'll get small daily doses of radiation, which helps protect the normal cells from damage.
 The weekend breaks help the cells recover from the radiation.

 - The radiation therapist leaves the room.

 - The machine delivers the right amount of radiation to kill the cells.